kalninguilherme/React-EatNSplit/README.md

 # Eat'n Split

-An initial project created to learn React.js
+An initial project created to learn React.js.

-To start the project, input the command
+To start the project, input the command:

 ```
 npm start